danillouz/blog.danillouz.dev/content/blog/serverless-auth/index.md

 # highlight-end
 ```

+### 3. Defining the Lambda handler

-In order to match the Lambda function definition, create a file named `handler.js` in `src`:
+In order to match the Lambda function definition in the Serverless manigest, create a file named `handler.js` in `src`:

 ```shell
 account-api